Vascular and Vein Institute of the South

 If you have kidney disease and need dialysis treatment to clean your blood, the first step is to establish safe dialysis access.
-With locations in Germantown and Memphis in Tennessee, Southaven, and Senatobia in Mississippi, and West Memphis in Arkansas, Vascular and Vein Institute of the South offers expert dialysis access surgery.
-Call Vascular and Vein Institute of the South or schedule a consultation online today to find out which type of dialysis access is right for you.
+With multiple locations in Tennessee, Mississippi, and Arkansas, we offer expert dialysis access surgery.
+Call or schedule a consultation online today to find out which type of dialysis access is right for you.

-The team at Vascular and Vein Institute of the South offers several dialysis access surgery options, including arterio-venous (AV) fistula placement and fistulograms, with angioplasty and stenting.
+We offer several dialysis access surgery options, including arterio-venous (AV) fistula placement and fistulograms, with angioplasty and stenting.

 An AV fistula connects an artery directly to a vein, usually in your arm.
 An AV fistula increases the blood flow between the connected artery and vein.
 The higher volume of blood flow enlarges and strengthens your vein enough to support dialysis treatment.
 AV fistulas tend to last longer than other types of dialysis access and are less vulnerable to infection and clotting.

-The team uses angioplasty — a minimally invasive procedure that uses a balloon catheter — to gently expand the narrowed blood vessel.
+Our providers use angioplasty — a minimally invasive procedure that uses a balloon catheter — to gently expand the narrowed blood vessel.
 If necessary, they place a stent in your blood vessel to hold it open.

 In most cases, you need to fast for eight hours before your operation.
 Make sure your doctor knows about any medications, supplements, or vitamins you regularly take as you might need to stop taking some medicines for a few weeks before your procedure.